 Having ranted about the coming reduced sturgeon slot last week, it was time to head out for another Delta adventure and do what seemed my duty: Catch one last, monster sturgeon and imagine that I was getting some sort of revenge.
 If I could get lucky with one last hawg, it would likely be the last monster from the Delta I’d be allowed to take.
 I just had a hunch that there wouldn’t be another 72” limit during my lifetime.
-And, after all, it wouldn’t be like taking one of the last big ones; those who actually spend time fishing the delta for sturgeon have good reason that there are good numbers of them out there.
+And, after all, it wouldn’t be like taking one of the last big ones; those who actually spend time fishing the delta for sturgeon have good reason to believe that there are good numbers of them out there.

 I loaded provisions on the boat for a couple of days on the river and headed for Brannan Island State Park’s launch ramp.
 I planned to spend the night on the river somewhere near Suisun Bay – probably in Montezuma Slough if the weather was rough.
 The weather forecast wasn’t exactly favorable.
 Winds were predicted to 15 MPH and that usually meant higher gusts.
 And a lumpy Suisun Bay.